nyirongooscar40-cyber/Bright-Tv-Project/README.md

  **Dataset Overview:**
 User Profiles: Demographic and subscription details of BrightTV users.
-Viewer Transactions: Session-level consumption records (each viewing session logged as one record).
+Viewer Transactions: Session level consumption records (each viewing session logged as one record).
 Time Zone Note: All timestamps are provided in UTC and must be converted to South Africa Standard Time (SAST) for analysis.

 **Deliverables:**
-A 20-minute presentation covering the following key areas:
+A 20 minute presentation covering the following key areas:

 1. User & Usage Trends
 Subscriber growth patterns